 - What is their budget?

-In 2021, improving user experience as much as possible is one of the key SEO tactics to help your website rank well and increase organic traffic.
-Not only does Google value UX highly, but your website visitors also value a high-quality experience, especially if you’re looking to make a sale!
+We’ve already covered this topic briefly, but here at The Brains, we believe that in 2021, user experience is one of the key tactics when it comes to high ranking SEO.
+Not only do Google value UX highly, but your website visitors also value a high quality experience, especially if you’re looking to make a sale!
 So, let’s look at some of the best ways to increase your website user experience to help improve your overall SEO rankings.

 As you probably already know, people are becoming increasingly impatient when it comes to visiting websites – if you keep people waiting, they tend to leave and look elsewhere.
 The average time before they bounce is around 3 seconds, so you must have everything ready to go within that time frame.

 If you’re wondering about your site speed, you can use tools such as Test My Site, which will check to see how long it takes your site to load on both desktop and mobile.
 Alternatively, you can pay for a website SEO audit to better understand the technical health and speed of your site.

 We often find that common causes of slow site speed are:

 - Ads that are not optimised for the web page